Trustees of National Museums Liverpool

 Deborah Shackleton CBE

-Deborah has over 30 years' experience working in housing, the last 11 of which have been as chief executive of the Riverside Group.
+Deborah retired in 2012 after over 30 years' experience working in housing, the last 11 of which were as chief executive of the Riverside Group.
 Riverside specialises in regeneration and supported housing and was voted Social Landlord of the Year 2008 and 2009.
 In 2008 she was awarded a CBE for her services to the housing sector.
 Deborah is also a governor of Liverpool John Moores University, non-executive director of Sefton PCT and member of the North West Regional Leaders' Board.

 Dr Nicola Thorp